 Please.
 The blender or food processor you already own will do the same thing, and so will an artfully wielded fork.

 Pro tip: Cook up a bunch of veggies, fruits and meats, blend/process them and freeze the food in dabs on cookie sheets.
 Store the frozen kiddie cuisine in containers or bags for the next month’s worth of meals.

 Not so long ago Americans couldn’t seem to get enough of a bizarre garment sold in TV ads called the “Snuggie” — essentially, a blanket with sleeves.
-They’re still available, but thankfully the fuss has died down.

 When a colleague found this would be included in the article, she responded with dismay: “I love my Snuggie!”

 I love my Snuggie, too, except that it isn’t a Snuggie.
 It’s called a bathrobe.
-Should I want it to be a Snuggie, I’ll put it on backwards.
+Should I want it to be a Snuggie, I’ll put it on backward.
 I suggest you do the same.

 32. Just about anything with the ‘As Seen on TV’ logo